marvinharcsun/Object-Oriented-Design-Final-Project/README.md

 # Object-Oriented-Design-Final-Project
-The repository where front end and backend code lives for the Comp 586 (OOD) for the course at California State University, Northridge.
+The repository where front end and backend code lives for the Comp 586 (OOD)  at California State University, Northridge.

 ### Technologies used
 1. MySQL